 Our cultural heritage, on the other hand, comes from the people who knew and loved and raised us.
 This heritage includes such things as health habits, mannerisms, figures of speech, and ways to deal with things.
 We picked these up from our parents – whether they were biological parents or adopted parents – who picked them up from their parents, who picked them up from their parents, and on back and back.

 So, although our biological heritage may be responsible for our curly brown hair and well-formed vocal chords, our cultural heritage gave us the strong work ethic and an affinity and love of music that turns us into a talented musician.
 In this way, both heritages contribute to who we are.

 In addition, the concept of “family” is not biologically exclusive: a family is created and built through shared experiences.
 These experiences often turn into stories that are told and retold, binding families together across generations.
 The whole point of family history is to gather and record these stories so that they will not be lost.
 A family’s stories, and therefore a family’s identity, come from its cultural heritage.

 In discussing her case with my client who had just learned her paternal grandfather was not her biological grandfather, I was thrilled to hear her confirm that she still wanted us to include the extensive information we had already gathered on this man’s genealogy.
 In her eyes and in the eyes and hearts of the family, he was still, after all – and always had been – Grandfather.

 If you have questions you suspect may be answered through DNA testing, we can help!
-Our team of experienced genetic genealogists combine expert DNA analysis with thorough records research, and can resolve your questions.
+Our team of experienced genetic genealogists combines expert DNA analysis with thorough records research and can resolve your questions.
 Contact us today for a free estimate.